Big Eight Conference: Modern era

 The modern era of full integration of league sports began at Kansas State, with Harold Robinson.
 In 1949, Harold Robinson played football for Kansas State with an athletic scholarship.
-In doing so, Robinson broke the modern "color barrier" in conference athletics, and also became the first ever African-American athlete on scholarship in the conference.
+In doing so, Robinson broke the modern "color barrier" in conference athletics and also became the first-ever African-American athlete on scholarship in the conference.
 Harold Robinson later received a letter of congratulations from Jackie Robinson, who had reintegrated major league baseball in 1947 while playing with the Brooklyn Dodgers.

-In the spring of 1951 the conference's baseball color barrier was broken by Kansas State's Earl Woods, and in the winter of 1951–1952 Kansas State's Gene Wilson and Kansas's LaVannes Squires jointly broke the conference color barrier in basketball.
+In the spring of 1951, the conference's baseball color barrier was broken by Kansas State's Earl Woods, and in the winter of 1951–1952, Kansas State's Gene Wilson and Kansas's LaVannes Squires jointly broke the conference color barrier in basketball.

 Nebraska was the third league school to (re)integrate its athletic teams, with Charles Bryant joining the football team in 1952.
 Iowa State would be next, with Harold Potts and Henry Philmon reintegrating the Cyclone football team in 1953.
 The following season, Franklin Clarke became the first varsity African-American football player at the University of Colorado.
 In 1955, Homer Floyd became the first African-American to play football for Kansas since Ed Haney in 1893.
 Sports teams at the remaining three conference schools (Oklahoma, Missouri and Oklahoma State) were subsequently all integrated by the end of the 1950s.
-Most notably, Prentice Gautt became the first black player for Bud Wilkinson at Oklahoma in 1956.
+Notably, Prentice Gautt (later a Big Eight administrator) became the first black player for Bud Wilkinson at Oklahoma in 1956, and Norris Stevenson integrated Mizzou athletics in 1957.